-This probably mean you have an app running that continuously reads and/or deletes files in the media source.
+If this happens you have an application running that continuously reads and/or deletes files in the media source.
+Remove the offending application or remove the folder from media sources in xbmc.
 Normally downloading applications and such should not cause this (file modifications are ignored) but certain ones dumps a lot of temporary files to the disk.

 1. Enable debug logging

 2. Restart XBMC

 3. Produce the error

 4. Post the complete debug log in this thread and I will try to help.